What makes a great Java Developer?

 System.out().
 In fact, this is how many automated code testing platforms work.
 A candidate’s test solution is validated by the command line output from the programme.
 But this is of course severely restrictive in terms of the types of test that can be produced i.e. mainly algorithm-focussed problems.
 To provide more sophisticated Code Challenges utilising interesting real world problems that really evaluate a candidate’s ability, a more sophisticated build system is necessary.
 Java is not known for the ease and transparency of its build systems.
 Maven is the oldest, most established and enterprise-level incumbent and is familiar to many Java developers.
 Gradle is a newer and considerably simpler build tool that addresses some of the complexities of Maven-based configuration and build.
 Ideally a java programming challenge would incorporate both Maven and Gradle build skeletons that the candidate can choose between and add to if required.
 It would be surprising to find a good Java developer without familiarity with at least one of these build automation tools.

-Java programming challenges or Java coding/programming exercises are not only used by potential employers to asses the technical skills of their job applicants, they can be used as Java practice, to benchmark your skills against your peers.
-Since all Geektastic’s challenges.
+Java programming challenges or Java coding/programming exercises are not only used by potential employers to assess the technical skills of their job applicants, they can be used as Java practice, to benchmark your skills against your peers.
+Since all Geektastic’s take home code challenges are reviewed by super talented reviewers all submissions receive a thorough review - you can read more about how we review here.

 Java has been around for a long time in programming language terms.
 It was developed at Sun Microsystems (since acquired by Oracle) and the first version was released in 1995.
 Although peak interest in Java as assessed via Google Trends was some years ago, Java is still the dominant programming language in the world today by a number of different measures e.g. PYPL PopularitY and TIOBE Index.